E3V3A/MMM-Tabulator/README.md

 * http://tabulator.info/docs/3.4?#css
 * http://tabulator.info/examples/3.4?#theming

+---

 ### Bugs and ToDo's

-The following issues remain to be solved:
+The following [issues](https://github.com/E3V3A/MMM-Tabulator/issues) need to be solved:

 - [ ] Fix `updateInterval` to use seconds (and not millisenconds)
 - [ ] Adjust the Tabulator height according to either: